ThinkAloud

 What "on-device" actually means

-On first run, ThinkAloud downloads Google's Gemma 4 E2B model (about 3 GB) from Hugging Face and stores it locally — that download is the only large transfer the app ever makes.
-From then on, transcription, writing, tagging, search, and chat all run via LiteRT-LM on your device's GPU (or NPU on supported devices).
-A model picker in Settings shows alternative models your specific device can run.
+On first run, ThinkAloud downloads two models from Hugging Face and stores them locally: Google's Gemma 4 E2B language model (about 3 GB) and NVIDIA's Parakeet speech-recognition model (about 0.7 GB) — those downloads are the only large transfers the app ever makes.
+From then on, transcription runs via sherpa-onnx, and writing, tagging, search, and chat run via LiteRT-LM on your device's GPU (or NPU on supported devices).
+A model picker in Settings shows alternative language models your specific device can run, and a toggle can hand transcription to Gemma instead — much slower, but it understands languages beyond the speech model's English.

 Sync, if you want it